microchip-pic-avr-examples/pic18f47q10-clc-gray-code-decoder-mplab/README.md

 </p>

 ## CLC Configuration
-The Configurable Logic Cells (CLC’s) are used to decode the encoded Gray-code value by realizing the boolean expressions.
+The Configurable Logic Cell(CLC) are used to decode the encoded Gray-code value by realizing the boolean expressions.
 This section describes the configuration of CLCs of PIC18F47Q10 MCU using the MCC tool.

 * CLC 1: OR-XOR
 The following figure shows the CLC 1 in OR-XOR configuration